saadhaxxan/saadhaxxan/README.md

 # Hi there, I'm Saad 👋

 ### I'm a Developer, Teacher and Researcher!
-- 🔭 I’m currently working as Full Stack Developer.
+- 🔭 I’m currently working as AI Researcher.
 - 🌱 I’m currently learning Competitive-coding, large scale distributed systems design and backend engineering.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 1k students.